MicrosoftDocs/azure-docs/articles/machine-learning/how-to-secure-online-endpoint.md

 ## Outbound (resource access)

-To restrict communication between a deployment and the Azure resources used by the deployment, set the `egress_public_network_access` flag to `disabled`.
+To restrict communication between a deployment and external resources, including the Azure resources it uses, set the `egress_public_network_access` flag to `disabled`.
 Use this flag to ensure that the download of the model, code, and images needed by your deployment are secured with a private endpoint.

 > [!WARNING]
 > You cannot update the `egress_public_network_access` flag after creating the deployment.
 Attempting to change the flag while updating the deployment will fail with an error.